noahehall/multicloud/providers/aws/services/database/rds-aurora.md

 # Aurora

-- serverless managed mysql/postgresql special built by AWS to take advantage of aws cloud scalability and durability
+- managed mysql/postgresql special built by AWS to take advantage of aws cloud scalability and durability
+- also has a serverless option

 ## my thoughts